nextpyp/pyp/docs/install/enable-login.rst

 but sometimes things still might not work out perfectly.

-If you have questions, need clarification on any of the installation options, or are just looking for a little help getting through the installation, don't hesitate to reach out on our `GitHub discussions <https://github.com/orgs/nextpyp/discussions>`_ board.
+If you have questions, need clarification on any of the installation options, or are just looking for a little help getting through the installation, don't hesitate to reach out using one of the options listed in the :doc:`Getting help<../known-issues>` section.